What is ITIL?

 The main benefits of adopting ITIL are:

-Alignment of IT solutions
+Alignment of IT solutions with business needs

 IT Governance Publishing publishes and distributes the world’s best selection of ITIL and ITSM books, and is an official distributor for TSO, the official publisher of ITIL books.